zulfiqarjunejo/twilio-node/README.md

 ## Getting Started

+### Twilio setup

+1. Register an account on Twilio platform.

+2. Register a sender phone number.

+3. Securely store the credentials described in next section.

+### Project setup

 1. Clone this repository to your local machine.

 2. Install the project dependencies by running `npm install`.